suncoast-devs/handbook/lessons/js-intro/variables.md

 The value of this variable cannot be changed.

-`let` versus `var` -- These are both ways to declare variables which can be changed.
-The difference between these two ways of declaring a variable have to do with `scope.` We haven't discussed `scope` yet, so for now we will limit ourselves to using the `let` style of declaring variables.
+`let` versus `var` -- These are both ways to declare variables that can be changed.
+The difference between these two ways of declaring a variable has to do with `scope.` We haven't discussed `scope` yet, so for now, we will limit ourselves to using the `let` style of declaring variables.

 ```typescript